fiscet/fissales-server-on-edge/ai_docs/prep_templates/08_generate_system_design.md

 - **Extension justification** - Clear reasons why each addition is necessary
 - **Avoided complexity** - Explicitly mention what you chose NOT to add
 - **Integration focus** - How new services connect to existing architecture
-- **ADK-specific language** (for adk-agent templates) - "Your ADK server will have X agents, with Y calling Z via API"
+- **Mastra-specific language** (for mastra-agent templates) - "Your Mastra server will have X agents, with Y calling Z via API"
 - No tables, no em dashes, bullet lists only
 - **MANDATORY subgraph structure** - Always use layered subgraphs as specified in template
-- **MANDATORY ADK breakdown** (for adk-agent templates) - Always show individual agents and API connections
+- **MANDATORY Mastra breakdown** (for mastra-agent templates) - Always show individual agents and API connections
 - Generate specific diagrams showing template + targeted extensions organized by architectural layers

 **Depth Guidelines:**
 - **Perfect Depth:** "Your template handles auth and database.
 You need Cloud Storage for file processing because Supabase Storage doesn't support your video processing requirements"
-- **Perfect ADK Depth:** "Your ADK server needs a Sequential Agent with 6 LlmAgents (Idea, Hook, Title, Thumbnail, Email, Social) calling back to save outputs via Callback API"
+- **Perfect Mastra Depth:** "Your Mastra server needs a Sequential Agent with 6 LlmAgents (Idea, Hook, Title, Thumbnail, Email, Social) calling back to save outputs via Callback API"
 - **Too Deep:** "Create uploadHandler() function that calls Cloud Storage API"
-- **Too ADK Deep:** "Create IdeaAgent class extending LlmAgent with specific prompt instructions"
+- **Too Mastra Deep:** "Create IdeaAgent class extending LlmAgent with specific prompt instructions"
 - **Too Shallow:** "You need file storage"
-- **Too ADK Shallow:** "You need AI agents"
+- **Too Mastra Shallow:** "You need AI agents"

 **Goal:** Create a template-foundation system architecture with targeted extensions that shows developers how to extend their chosen template to achieve their specific vision without over-engineering.